 Chronic pain is pain that persists beyond the normal time of healing, or occurs in diseases in which healing does not take place.
 Chronic pain can occur when no obvious cause can be found, and is thought to be due to changes in the nervous system.
 It can affect any part of the body and people of any age including children.
+The Department of Health recognises chronic pain as a long-term condition in its own right, and as a component of other long-term conditions.

 Facts and Figures